 The 3rd stage is also known as “deep sleep” – in this stage it’s difficult to awaken, and if you forcibly wake up, you do not adjust immediately and often feel groggy and disoriented for several minutes.
 In this deepest stage of sleep, your brain waves are extremely slow.
 Blood flow is directed away from your brain and towards your muscles, restoring physical energy.

 REM sleep is where dreams occur and the time to get there is approximately 70 to 90 minutes after falling asleep.
 Your eyes move rapidly, your breathing shallows, and your heart rate and blood pressure increase.
-During this stage, your arm and leg muscles are paralysed.
+During this stage, your arm and leg muscles are paralyzed.

 Optimizing Your Sleep